JosiahFu/react-use-localstorage/README.md

 # `react-use-localstorage`

-React hook to provide a state backed by `localStorage`.
+React hook to store a state in `localStorage`.
 If the state is changed and then the page is reloaded, the state should remain the same.

 ## Example Usage